Financing a PLNU Education

 Full Honors Scholarship

-One Full Honors Scholarship will be offered by the Admissions office to a first-time freshman for the 2024-2025 Academic Year.
+One Full Honors Scholarship will be offered by the Admissions office to a first-time freshman for the 2025-2026 Academic Year.
 This scholarship covers tuition expenses for the year.
-This scholarship is initially offered for two years and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
+This scholarship is initially offered for a two year (four semester) period and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
 The student’s cumulative GPA will be reevaluated at the end of each subsequent fall semester for renewal during the next academic year.
 This scholarship is given for a maximum of eight (8) semesters.

 Science Honors Scholarships